This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 If you make cold calls and understand these sales ratios then you also understand the importance of being persistent.

-Persistence is something that you learn and following these cold calling tips give you that opportunity to become even more persistent.
+Persistence is something that you learn and following these cold calling tips gives you that opportunity to become even more persistent.

-And at the end of the day, persistence is core trait of any successful salesperson.
+And at the end of the day, persistence is a core trait of any successful salesperson.

 Keep These Cold Calling Tips in Front of You

 PHEW!
 That was a lot.
 My hat goes off to you for reading this far.

 Download our FREE cold calling cheat sheet.
 It’s a PDF you can save to your desktop (or print) to keep these tips on your mind: